best-of-acrv/cycle-wgan/README.md

 (pytorch_gzsl) $ python run.py --help
 ```

-The command below runs all training steps outlined above (with default settings), where CONFIG_JSON is a model/training configuration .json file and GPU_ID is the device ID to be used.
+The example command below runs all training steps outlined above (with default settings), where CONFIG_JSON is a model/training configuration .json file and GPU_ID is the device ID to be used.
 ```bash
 (pytorch_gzsl) $ python run.py --config CONFIG_JSON --gpu GPU_ID --train-gan --gen-fake --train-cls
 ```

 ### Pre-defined Experiments
-We provide bash scripts to run experiments on each of the CUB, FLO, SUN and AWA datasets with configurations/settings used to produce the results in the paper.
+We provide bash scripts to run experiments on each of the CUB, FLO, SUN and AWA datasets with the configurations/settings used to produce the results in the paper.
 For example, the *scripts/cub* directory contains the following files:
 1. **run_all.sh**: Runs a complete GZSL experiment, including training the GAN, generating a fake dataset, training a GZSL classifier on the real and/or fake data and evaluating the GZSL classifier on the test data.
-2. **run_train_gan.sh**: This script runs the GAN training only.
+2. **run_train_gan.sh**: Run GAN training only.
 3. **run_gen_fake.sh**: Generates a fake dataset using a trained generator - change the WORKDIR to the correct directory.
 4. **run_train_cls.sh**: Trains a GZSL on real and/or fake data - change the WORKDIR to the correct directory.
 5. **run_test_cls.sh**: Evaluate a trained GZSL classifier on the test data - change the WORKDIR to the correct directory.